-We complete our presentation with a characterization of a stronger no-arbitrage notion.
-Sin \cite{sin}, Yan \cite{yan} and Cherny \cite{cherny} introduced some strengthenings of the NFLVR condition.
-For each of their notions, they proved equivalence to the existence of an {\em equivalent martingale measure (EMM)}, i.e., an equivalent measure that turns the asset price process into a {\em uniformly integrable}\footnote{Every martingale on $[0,T]$ with $T<\infty$ is uniformly integrable, so, in the case $T<\infty$, this is a void requirement.
+We complete our presentation with a characterization of a no-arbitrage notion that is even stronger than NFLVR.
+Under different names, Sin \cite{sin}, Yan \cite{yan} and Cherny \cite{cherny} introduced some strengthenings of NFLVR.
+For each of their notions, they proved equivalence to the existence of an {\em equivalent martingale measure (EMM)}, i.e., an equivalent measure that turns the asset price process into a {\em uniformly integrable}\footnote{Every martingale on a time interval closed from the right is uniformly integrable, so, in the case $T<\infty$, uniform integrability is a void requirement.
 On the contrary, when $T=\infty$, uniform integrability is essential in the no-arbitrage notion of \cite{cherny}.
 We also notice that \cite{sin} and \cite{yan} consider only the case $T<\infty$.} martingale.
-For the financial market \((\mathbb{B}, Y)\), we can use results from \cite{criensurusov22} and a fine theorem of Kotani~\cite{kotani}, on the martingale property of diffusions on natural scale, to obtain a precise deterministic characterization.
-The proofs of the following theorems are given in Section~\ref{sec: pf kotani like the}.
+Deterministic characterizations of the existence of EMMs in the It\^o diffusion framework from Example~\ref{ex:090224a1} with $J^\circ=(0,\infty)$ can be found in Section~3.2 of \cite{MU12b}.

+We consider a general financial market \((\mathbb{B}, Y)\) with finite or infinite deterministic time horizon $T\in(0,\infty]$ and use Agreement~\ref{agr:050224a1}.

 \begin{theorem} Let $T<\infty$.
-There exists an EMM for the market \((\mathbb{B}, Y)\), i.e., a probability measure \(\Q \sim \P\) such that \(Y\) is an \(\mathbf{A}\)-\(\Q\)-martingale, if and only if \((\mathbb{B}, Y)\) satisfies NFLVR and, for every infinite boundary point \(b \in \{l,r\}\setminus\mathbb R\),
+There exists an EMM for the market \((\mathbb{B}, Y)\), i.e., a probability measure \(\Q \sim \P\) such that \(Y\) is an \(\mathbf{F}\)-\(\Q\)-martingale, if and only if \((\mathbb{B}, Y)\) satisfies NFLVR and, for every infinite boundary point \(b \in \{l,r\}\setminus\bR\),

 holds for some (equivalently, for every) open interval \(B \subsetneq J^\circ\) with \(b\) as endpoint. \end{theorem}